vesterheim/vesterheim.github.io/events/annual/deck-tables/index.md

 {: .heading--black }

 * A gala dinner prepared specially by Chef Tom Skold.
-* Door Prizes.
+* Door prizes.
-* Opportunities to purchase Raffle Tickets and Golden Tickets.
+* Opportunities to purchase raffle tickets and Golden Tickets.
 * An exciting Live Auction with auctioneer, Joe Gavle, and emcee, John Jenkins.
-* Visit the Deck the Tables Facebook page, like and follow us for November previews of the unique Auction Packages.
+* Visit the Deck the Tables Facebook page, like and follow us for November previews of the unique auction packages.

 Contact Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org) or 563-382-9681 for reservations/tickets.